Learn about the basics and potential considerations of adding a DAF to your giving plan.

 Your relationship team can help

 Given their flexibility, tax treatment, and relative ease of use, there are clear reasons why donor-advised funds are growing in popularity.
 But there are also grant-making restrictions and associated fees to understand.
-Before you develop a strategic plan for your family’s giving, we suggest you talk to your team of advisors, who can help you explore the most appropriate approach for your particular objectives.
+Before you develop a strategic plan for your family’s giving, we suggest you talk to your team of advisors, who can help you explore the most appropriate approach for your unique objectives.

 Source: I.R.C.
 Section 170

-Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
-WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.
+Wealth & Investment Management (WIM) provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.

 Wells Fargo Bank, N.A., offers a donor-advised fund (DAF) through National Philanthropic Trust, a tax-exempt qualified public charity.
 In this offering, National Philanthropic Trust is the charitable sponsor of the DAF and Wells Fargo manages the DAF investments.
 Contributions to any DAF are irrevocable and the charity retains exclusive legal control over the assets.

-As required by law, all contributions to a donor-advised fund are under the exclusive legal control of the sponsoring public charity — in this case, National Philanthropic Trust.
+As required by law, all contributions to a donor-advised fund are under the exclusive legal control of the sponsoring public charity—in this case, National Philanthropic Trust.
 Neither Wells Fargo & Company and its affiliates nor National Philanthropic Trust provide legal advice.
 You should consult with your own tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you will depend on the specific facts of your situation at the time your taxes are prepared.